Miriam-teke/Gitbranchesproject/README.md

-# Welcome to my Git branch project
+# Welcome to my Git branches project
 ## This is a git repo for git branches.
 thank you 🙂